 He didn’t seem to realize that there was anything inappropriate about calling at 2am.
 But I didn’t care.
 I was so happy for that call.
 I don’t expect him to repeat it often, but anytime he wants to call us at 2am it’s fine with me.
 I’ll even try to wake up enough to chat for a bit if he wants to.

 I think navigating these separations is always harder for the parent.
-Kids need to exercise their wings, but it’s hard for parents not to take it personally.
+Kids need to exercise their wings, but parents naturally feel sad as their child becomes more independent, and sometimes parents take it personally.
 I suspect this is at the heart of much of the dramatic fallout that often happens between teens and their parents.
 We worry, we can't let them go, we even feel hurt that we're no longer needed--so we fight with them about stuff that doesn't actually matter.

 Because the truth is, letting go of our kids is really hard.
 As my child, he’s central to me, to my life.
 But as his parent, I’m peripheral to him.
 It doesn’t mean they don’t love us.
 It’s not something to take personally, or to be offended by.
 But it can be a wrenching realization – even though we all know that as much as we may love our parents, they’re not usually central to our lives after we leave home.